What is Interaction to Next Paint (INP)?

 Why is the INP important?

-• Helps with search engine optimization (SEO): INP is one of the factors that Google uses to evaluate the experience of a website and affects how it ranks in search results.
+- Helps with search engine optimization (SEO): INP is one of the factors that Google uses to evaluate the experience of a website and affects how it ranks in the search results.
 A good INP score can help your website rank higher in search results.

-• Reduce bounce rate: If a web page is responsive, users are more likely to stay on the page to view more content rather than leave because they are waiting.
+- Reduce bounce rate: If a web page is responsive, users are more likely to stay on the page and view more content rather than leave because they are waiting.

 INP vs. other core network metrics